 All businesses have intellectual property (IP), whether they know it or not.
-Be it a brand, an invention or website content, IP is an intangible asset that, when properly protected, can enhance the overall value of a business.
-By the same token, using IP assets of others (no matter how innocent or unwitting that use might be) can threaten the business with liability for unanticipated costs.
+Be it a brand, an invention, or website content, IP is an intangible asset that, when properly protected, can enhance the overall value of a business.
+By the same token, using the IP assets of others (no matter how innocent or unwitting that use might be) can threaten the business with liability for unanticipated costs.
 Establishing and implementing a sound IP strategy is critical for any company, especially innovative companies.

 How to Develop an IP Strategy

 The first step in developing an IP strategy is recognizing the need to have one.
 The second is to understand how the various types of IP protection defend a company’s intangible assets.

 Generally speaking, utility patents protect inventions (functional ideas embodied in devices, methods, and compositions of matter) by excluding others from practicing the invention.
 A trademark is a distinctive word, symbol, or device used in connection with goods in commerce to (a) indicate the source of the goods and (b) distinguish them from goods of others.
 A copyright protects creative expression fixed in a tangible medium, such as videos or literary works, including computer software.
 Lastly, a trade secret provides a company economic value from its confidential nature.